 Food is a significant expense in the family budget.
 I’ve been putting together ideas for dirt cheap meals to add to my meal plan template.
-Cheap ingredients and budget-friendly meals with healthy ingredients have been the cornerstone of my cooking since I started cooking.
+Cheap ingredients and budget-friendly meals made with healthy poor people food have been the cornerstone of my cooking since I started cooking.

 My mother believed in teaching life skills early.
 She had 6 kids to feed, so she was all about cheap ingredients.
 I still remember the first meal I cooked all by myself at the age of 9.
 It wasn’t a very healthy meal, but it was budget friendly.
 The kid-friendly meal I made was hot dogs, beans and chips.
 I think it may have been a 4-H project to prepare a meal.